-Overall, the XB241H does just what we can expect a more premium TN gaming monitor to do: it offers superb performance while minimalizing the inherent problems of this type of panel.
-It is very fast, responsive, the colors don’t look half-bad either after some calibration, the contrast is good, and there is no jarring blacklight bleed.
-But naturally, if you’re used to IPS or VA panels, you won’t find the XB241H to be quite as good when it comes to color reproduction and the contrast.
+Overall, the XB241H does just what we can expect a more premium TN gaming monitor to do: it offers admirable performance while minimalizing the basic problems of this type of panel.
+It is very fast, responsive, the colors don’t look half-bad either after some calibration, the contrast is fine, and there is no jarring backlight bleed.
+But naturally, if you’re used to IPS or VA panels, you won’t find the XB241H to be quite as good when it comes to color reproduction and contrast.

-A feature that every monitor with a high refresh rate must have is adaptive sync.
-When it comes to most 144 Hz TN monitors, AMD’s FreeSync is usually the obvious choice for the OEM, and for a number of good reasons.
-In the case of this monitor, however, Acer went with Nvidia G-Sync, and this decision has evidently impacted the monitor’s MSRP.
+A feature that every monitor with a high refresh rate must possess is adaptive sync.
+When it comes to most 144 Hz TN monitors, AMD’s FreeSync is usually the obvious choice for the OEM, and for several good reasons.
+In the case of this monitor, however, Acer went with Nvidia G-Sync, and this decision has impacted the monitor’s MSRP.

 Therefore, since Acer was trying to make the XB241H a high-quality 144 Hz gaming monitor, it only makes sense that they would go with G-Sync instead of FreeSync, even if it bumps up the price tag.